 The full list of categories of research that may be reviewed as expedited can be found in 45 CFR 46.110.

-Most expedited reviews are completed within approximately three weeks after being received by the IRB from the department chair.
+Most expedited reviews are completed within a month after being received by the IRB from the department chair.
+Approval for expedited projects is good for 1 year, unless the researchers decide to change the protocol.

 Full board review